yamcs/yamcs/docs/server-manual/mdb/algorithm-definitions.rst

 Python algorithms
 -----------------

-This works very similarly with the JavaScript algorithms, The thing to pay attention is the indentation.
+This works very similarly with the JavaScript algorithms.
+The thing to pay attention is the indentation.
 The algorithm text wihch is specified in the spreadsheet will be automatically indented with 4 characters:

 .. code-block:: python